KeaneISHIMWE/la_promise/README.md

-# group8
+# la-promise

-This is group work
+this is a school website